carlmod/annex-get/README.md

 The manual getting and dropping of files are of course trivially possible using the normal CLI, and annex-git aims to bring that ease to a GUI.

+* Image sources

+greencircle:
+  This work has been released into the public domain by its author, Down10 at the wikipedia project.
+This applies worldwide.
+  In case this is not legally possible:
+  Down10 grants anyone the right to use this work for any purpose, without any conditions, unless such conditions are required by law.